Home » Environment » Noise Pollution

 • Hearing Impairment: Prolonged exposure to loud noises that are louder than the average level of sound intensity can cause eardrum damage and hearing impairment.

-• Sleeping problems: Noise pollution can interfere with a person’s sleep cycle, which can lead to exhaustion, poor energy, and sleeping disorders.
+• Sleep problems: Noise pollution can interfere with a person’s sleep cycle, which can lead to exhaustion, poor energy, and sleeping disorders.

-• Traffic noise and other urban noises have a negative impact on other species and endanger their survival.
+• Traffic noise and other urban noises hurt other species and endanger their survival.
 For example, animals use auditory signals to communicate for a variety of reasons, including defending their territory, warning of danger, luring or attracting partners, and rearing their young.
 However, these functions are significantly hampered by noise pollution.

 • Productivity Loss: Working in situations that are too noisy makes people very uncomfortable, which is bad for their mental health and reduces productivity.
 In turn, this boosts the price of production.